 Using the subdivided model, the system automatically finds the repetition of building features and creates a collection of production rules and terminals that represent the captured building.
 For parsing, all buildings are assumed to be organized in the following manner.
-First, the blocks of a building specification are sorted from bottom to top.
-Unless otherwise specified, the first two subdivided blocks and the last subdivided block are considered the base, ground-floor and roof, respectively.
+First, the blocks of a building specification such as that in Fig. 2 are sorted from bottom to top.
+Unless otherwise specified, the first two subdivided blocks and the last subdivided block are considered the base, ground floor, and roof, respectively.
 The intermediate floors are labeled as repeatable floors.
-Second, each floor consists of an ordered sequence of faces and each face is formed by an array of columns.
+Second, each floor consists of an ordered sequence of faces, and each face is formed by an array of columns.
 Third, a column may correspond to a single terminal or to a group of vertically stacked terminals.

-This organization defines a hierarchy of production rules where the grammar terminals consist of images of basic building features (e.g., windows, trim, brick, stone, etc.).
+This organization defines a hierarchy of production rules where the grammar terminals consist of images of basic building features (for example, windows, trim, brick, stone, and so forth).
 Thus, the grammar has the following general form: